Making plans: A guide to parenting arrangements after separation or divorce

 - respect each other's ability to parent

-- are able to cooperate with one another and
+- are able to cooperate with each other

-- can be flexible with the parenting schedule
+- can be flexible with the parenting time schedule

-The parents' ability to maintain a co-parenting relationship is important to making this type of arrangement work.
+The parents' ability to maintain a co-parenting relationship is important for making this type of arrangement work.

-In some cases, particularly where there are ongoing safety issues, it may be best for the children to have limited or supervised contact with one parent or to have a third person supervise exchanges when a parent picks up or drops off the child.
+In some cases, particularly where there are ongoing safety issues or concerns, it may be best for the children to have limited or supervised parenting time with one parent or to have a third person supervise exchanges when a parent picks up or drops off the child.

-Finally, parents sometimes want to "try out" a parenting schedule for a few months to see how it works for their children.
-They agree to discuss how the schedule is working after a while, and to make any changes as needed.
+Finally, parents sometimes want to "try out" a parenting time schedule for a few months to see how it works for their children.
+They agree to discuss how the schedule is working after a while and make any changes as needed.
 This can work well in many cases.
 But, if there are problems between the parents and they end up in court, the judge may not want to change a schedule that they find is working to the children's benefit.
-The courts are concerned about stability for children and will only change parenting arrangements if there is a good reason to do so and if the change is in the best interests of the children.
+The courts are concerned about stability for children and will only change a parenting arrangement if there is a good reason to do so and if the change is in the best interests of the children.

 Resolving future parenting issues

 When you make a parenting arrangement, it's also important to think about how you and the other parent will work out any future disagreements about parenting.
-This is particularly important when you and the other parent agree to joint decision-making.
+This is particularly important when you and the other parent agree to joint decision-making responsibility.

 It's usually best if you can work out disagreements without going to court.
 For example, you may want to agree to speak with a mediator to try to resolve issues before going to court.
-For more information about different types of dispute resolution, see Section 5: Options for Developing a Parenting Arrangement.
+For more information about different types of family dispute resolution, see Section 5: Options for developing a parenting arrangement.

 What are the Federal Child Support Guidelines?

 You can consult those tables to get an idea of the approximate amount of child support that will be required.
-Knowing in advance what your child support amount will likely be, it may be easier for you and the other parent to agree.
+Knowing in advance what your child support amount will likely be may make things easier for you and the other parent to come to an agreement.

 Do parenting arrangements affect child support?

 Sometimes people get confused about how their parenting arrangement will affect the amount of child support they pay.
-It is important to remember that under the Federal Guidelines many criteria are used to determine the amount of child support.
+It is important to remember that, under the Federal Child Support Guidelines, many criteria are used to determine the amount of child support.
 You should note that:

-- If a child lives at least 60% of the time with one parent, the other parent will generally pay child support.
-A parenting arrangement that requires the parents to make major decisions jointly—for example "joint custody"—will not change this.
+- If a child spends more than 60% of the time with one parent, the other parent will generally pay child support.
+A parenting arrangement that requires the parents to make major decisions jointly won’t change this.

-- If the parents have a "shared custody" arrangement, that is—the child lives with each parent at least 40% of the time—one parent will likely still pay child support.
+- If the parents have a "shared parenting time" arrangement—that is, where the child spends at least 40% of the time with each parent —one parent will likely still pay child support.
 There are a number of factors that a court will consider in this type of situation, such as the increased costs to parents related to a shared parenting time arrangement.

-When parents separate or divorce, child and family benefits may be affected, depending on the parenting schedule.
+When parents separate or divorce, child and family benefits may be affected, depending on the parenting time schedule.
 It's important to know that federal child benefits and credits are based on the Income Tax Act, and not on the rules of family law.
-Even if your court order indicates one parent is to get a certain credit or benefit, the Income Tax Act, or reflect circumstances that have changed.
+Even if your court order indicates one parent is to get a certain credit or benefit, the Income Tax Act rules may not allow this.

 If you separate or divorce, you need to understand how this may affect your child and family benefits.
 When you know the rules, you are less likely to experience frustration and financial hardship during an already difficult period.

-The Canada Revenue Agency (CRA) administers tax matters and child and family benefits, like the Canada Child Tax Benefit, the Universal Child Care Benefit, and the Goods and Services Tax/Harmonized Sales Tax Credit.
-To find out more about the benefit and credit programs the CRA administers, visit the Child and family benefits webpage, or call the CRA’s Benefit enquiries line at 1-800-387-1193.
+The Canada Revenue Agency (CRA) administers tax matters and child and family benefits, like the Canada Child Benefit and the Goods and Services Tax/Harmonized Sales Tax Credit.
+To find out more about the benefit and credit programs administered by the CRA, visit the Child and family benefits webpage, or call the CRA’s Benefit enquiries line at 1-800-387-1193.